WordPress/openverse/documentation/projects/proposals/trust_and_safety/20230109-trust_and_safety_preliminary_overview_and_exploration.md

 confronted with sensitive materials without their consent, then Openverse is not an accessible platform.
 Likewise, Openverse is used by a diverse set of people, including children in educational environments.
-Consider that the age and other intersectionalities of a user will influence how they're influenced by content moderation policies (both successes and failures).
+Consider that the age and other intersectionalities of a user will influence how they're affected by content moderation policies (both successes and failures).

 ### The relevance of scanning for known illegal materials